DevRanbir/Tools-That-Make-Life-Too-Easy/README.md

-# AIOS - AI Tools Directory
+# Tools That Make Life Too Easy - AI Tools Directory

 A modern, interactive directory for AI tools and products, featuring a dynamic masonry grid layout, realtime updates, and a sleek user interface.
 Built with React, Vite, and Supabase.